dtao/lazy.js/README.md

 Available functions
 -------------------

-It shouldn't take long for lazy.js to reach functional parity with underscore.js.
 Currently the following functions are available:

 - `map`
 - `pluck`